kubernetes/website/docs/user-guide/pod-security-policy/index.md

 In order to use Pod Security Policies in your cluster you must ensure the following

-1. You have enabled the api type `extensions/v1beta1/podsecuritypolicy`
+1. You have enabled the api type `extensions/v1beta1/podsecuritypolicy` (only for versions prior 1.6)
 1. You have enabled the admission controller `PodSecurityPolicy`
 1. You have defined your policies